 Tension rings can also hold a carat size of approximately 0.10 carats to 8.0 carats!

 One of the biggest cons to tension engagement rings is that, in most cases, they cannot be resized.
 Some jewelers who specialize in tension wedding rings offer resizing services if the rings are returned to them, but it is a time consuming and sometimes costly process.

 While tension set diamond rings and gemstones rings will maximize the amount of fire and brilliance of the center stone, smaller carat gemstones can look even smaller in a tension set style - this is especially the case when softer metals are used to craft tension bands because the bands in these softer metals need to be pretty thick to create enough pressure.
 Titanium tension ring styles - because they are thinner - will minimize this effect.

 Last but not least are reports of diamonds and gemstones falling out of a tension set ring.
 But, a quality tension band will only lose its pressure on the stone if it comes under very extreme pressure from an outside source.

 In most cases, these reports are from cheap imitation tension bands that were made with poor workmanship and/or with gemstones, low clarity diamonds and diamond simulants that should have never been used for a tension setting in the first place.

 If you're not sure if a tension set engagement ring is the right style for your ring, there are a number of ring settings that also maximize the amount of light which enters and reflects from the center stone - increasing brilliance and fire qualities.

-A few of these settings include the prong, basket and trellis setting, like these engagement ring styles below.
+A few of these settings include the prong, basket and trellis setting.

 For a classic engagement ring style, the 4-prong setting is definitely the most popular - and this type of setting allows plenty of light access to the diamond.